jrmarino/AdaBase/prepare.md

 can only be used in one location though.
 </p>
 <p>
-One the statement has been prepared, it can be executed repeatedly after updating the parameter bindings before each execution.
+Once the statement has been prepared, it can be executed repeatedly after updating the parameter bindings before each execution.
 THis is a big performance improvement over executing similar statements directly and individually.
 Another major benefit is that SQL injection attacks